back.gif (1674 bytes)

 I personally don't plan on using the "NATURE + AMERICAN + AGENT" method.
 For the time being I still do the old "feather headdress" version.

 The incoming "PC" method I've seen is to rub the back of the non-dominant hand twice.
-(Sort of like a "reverse" version of the sign "PET.")
-That is a sign that has been borrowed from "Indian (Native American) Sign Language.
+That is a sign that has been borrowed from "Indian (Native American) Sign Language."
 As early as 2006 I met someone who said she saw that way being taught as a variation at Cal State University, Northridge.
-Plus I looked in a book of "Indian Sign Language" and noted that the "rub" method was being used by a Native American.
+Plus I looked in an old book of "Indian Sign Language" and noted that the "rub" method was being show by a Native American as the sign for "Indian" -- thus I do see the "rub" version as having some strong roots.

 --Bill